 Photo: DQmountaingirl, via flickr

 Located on picturesque Sauvie Island,this special place is a bit younger than other farms.
 Opened in the 1990s, Columbia Farms has over 80 acres with more than 15 varieties of berries.
-The farm practices thoughtful growing practices like integrated pest management and crop rotation so you can feel good about letting your little berry picker take bites .
-Bring a picnic for lunch under the gazebo, and enjoy a day on this quiet working farm.
+The farm practices thoughtful growing practices like integrated pest management and crop rotation so you can feel good about letting your little berry picker take bites.

 Open starting in June, Tue.-Sun.
 9 a.m.-5 p.m.

 21024 NW Gillihan Rd.

 This Hillsboro farm specializes in “no spray” berries, and they grow over 20 varieties of them, including unique offerings like Tayberries and Loganberries.
 Please check their website regularly to see when they are open and what is ripe.
 They are implementing COVID-19 safety measures that include requiring masks on customers while inside their shop.
 With a growing season that starts early and ends late, you can go picking from early June (when strawberries will be ripe) through September and they also tend to an apple orchard!
 They’ll point you to the best ripe fields for your visit, and provide buckets for picking.
-Berry growing isn’t the only thing this cool farm offers its visitors.
-Additionally, there’s a calendar filled with cool events you don’t want to miss.
+B

 24500 SW Scholls Ferry Road